Remote Docker builders

 Remote Docker builders run on remote dedicated machines, which have been optimized for BuildKit.
 Therefore, CPU-bound stages are completed much more rapidly.

-Your container cache volume is both shared and persistent, ensuring your job will start and run as quickly as possible.
+Your container cache volumes is both shared and persistent, ensuring your job will start and run as quickly as possible.
 Incremental builds also reliably skip unchanged image layers as they're kept on the dedicated remote Docker builder's local file system, often yielding 2-40 times build speed increases.

 Smaller agents with a simple setup